-Throughout this book, when the term "CICS" is used without specifying any particular product or version level, it can be taken as a generic term for all the CICS family products.
+Throughout this document, when the term "CICS" is used without specifying any particular product or version level, it can be taken as a generic term for all the CICS family products.

-The following CICS products run on computers of the System/370, System/390, or zSeries® family, and support communication with CICS products that run on other hardware platforms.
-(Not all of these products run on all of these computers-for example, CICS Transaction Server for z/OS® Version 2 does not run on System/370.)
+The following CICS products run on computers of the zSeries family, and support communication with CICS products that run on other hardware platforms.

-- CICS Transaction Server for z/OS Version 3 - CICS Transaction Server for z/OS Version 2, program number 5697-E93 - CICS Transaction Server for OS/390® Version 1, program number 5655-147 - CICS Transaction Server for VSE/ESA, program number 5648-054 - CICS/VSE Version 2, program number 5686-026 products-for example, iSeries® (used by CICS/400), IBM-compatible personal computers (used by CICS Transaction Server for Windows), and RISC System/6000 (used by CICS on Open Systems).
+- CICS Transaction Server for z/OS® Version 3, program number 5655-M15 - CICS Transaction Server for z/OS Version 2, program number 5697-E93 - CICS Transaction Server for VSE/ESA, program number 5648-054 - CICS/VSE Version 2, program number 5686-026

-In this book, the term System/390 is used to refer to any System/370, System/390, or zSeries computer on which one of the above products can run.
-The term non-System/390 refers to the hardware platforms used by other CICS

-In statements that apply to each of the CICS products that runs on a System/390 hardware platform, the generic term CICS on System/390 is used to represent all of them.
-One of these CICS products is referred to by name only if there is a difference in its interface to non-System/390 products as compared with the interface from other System/390 products.
-Subject to explicitly-stated exceptions, interpret all references to CICS as applying to your CICS on System/390 product.
+In this book, the term zSeries is used to refer to any zSeries computer on which one of the above products can run.
+The term non-zSeries refers to the hardware platforms used by other CICS products-for example, iSeries[®] (used by CICS/400), IBM-compatible personal computers (used by CICS Transaction Server for Windows), and RISC System/6000 (used by CICS on Open Systems).
+In statements that apply to each of the CICS products that runs on a zSeries hardware platform, the generic term CICS on zSeries is used to represent all of them.
+One of these CICS products is referred to by name only if there is a difference in its interface to non-zSeries products as compared with the interface from other zSeries products.
+Subject to explicitly-stated exceptions, interpret all references to CICS as applying to your CICS on zSeries product.